PricelessToolkit/CapiBridge/README.md

   - ESP1 to ESP2 - TX, RX
   - One LED for LoRa
   - One LED for ESP-NOW

+> [!IMPORTANT]
+> A high-quality phone charger should be used to ensure a stable 5V power supply.
 ____________

 ## Schematic